Brightify/Reactant/docs/getting-started/troubleshooting.md

 ## ReactantCLI
 **I created a new project with `reactant init` command and it doesn't run.**

 It's possible that something went wrong during the project creation.
-Make sure you have [Cocoapods][cocoapods] installed and afterwards try to call `pod install`.
+Make sure you have [Cocoapods][cocoapods] installed and afterwards try to call `pod repo update` and afterwards `pod install`.
 If it still doesn't work, consider creating a new project.